sscobici/ParallelTestRunner/README.md

 Feel free to open an [issue](https://github.com/sscobici/ParallelTestRunner/issues) if the tool needs to be enhanced or you have found a bug

 # Additional Information
 By default all TestClasses are executed in parallel.
-TestMethods inside each TestClass are executed consecutively unless you specify plevel:TestMethod option
+TestMethods inside each TestClass are executed consecutively unless you specify plevel:TestMethod option.
 There is a possibility to group several TestClasses or TestMethods in order to execute them consecutively.

 Create the following class in your test project and apply it to test class or method:
 ```